pankajlabade/anagram-finder/README.md

 To run the program, use the following command:

+1. Without argument which takes default file words-utf8.txt

+    java -jar AnagramFinder.jar

+            OR

-1. With dictionary-file-path as argument. dictionary-file-path is the path to a file containing a list of words, one per line. java -jar AnagramFinder.jar <dictionary-file-path>
+2. With user-input-file-path as argument. user-input-file-path is the path to a file containing a list of words, one per line.
    For example, to find anagrams from the test.txt file, run the following command:

   java -jar AnagramFinder.jar test.txt

-OR

-2. Without argument which takes default file words-utf8.txt

-  java -jar AnagramFinder.jar

   Running the Tests :

 To run the JUnit tests, navigate to the project directory and run the following command:

 java -jar junit-platform-console-standalone-1.9.2.jar -cp . --scan-classpath